-A URL slug is the part of a web address that comes after the domain name and identifies a specific page.
-It helps both users and search engines understand what the page is about.
+A URL slug is the part of a web address that identifies a specific page in a readable way.
+It usually comes after the domain name and helps both users and search engines understand the content.

 https://example.com/blog/seo-tips